knrt10/kubernetes-basicLearning/readme.md

 #### Creating a simple YAML descriptor for a pod

-You’re going to create a file called kubia-manual.yaml (you can create it in any directory you want), or copy from this repo directory, where you’ll find the file inside the [PODS folder](https://github.com/knrt10/kubernetes-basicLearning/blob/master/PODS/kubia-manual.yaml).
+You’re going to create a file called kubia-manual.yaml (you can create it in any directory you want), or copy from this repo, where you’ll find the file with filename [kubia-manual.yaml](https://github.com/knrt10/kubernetes-basicLearning/blob/master/kubia-manual.yaml).
 The following listing shows the entire contents of the file.

 ```yaml
 apiVersion: v1